DMT Addiction: Signs, Effects, and Treatment

 Short-Term Effects

 In the short term, DMT makes everything seem distorted.
-It makes you hallucinate, meaning you see, hear, smell, or taste things that aren’t there.
+It makes you hallucinate, meaning you see, hear, smell or taste things that aren’t really there.
 Your experience hallucinating can be a good one, or it can be bad.
 You don’t get to choose which type of experience you have before you take DMT.4

 • Heightened senses